 A new film from the British Library features clips from an oral history interview by the Oral History Unit’s Sue Bradley.
 ‘Behind the Scenes: The Man Booker Prize — Stories from the British Library’s archive‘ is an audio-visual montage created by British Library interviewer Sarah O’Reilly, with voices from in-depth interviews recorded for National Life Stories.

-Deindustrialisation, heritage and memory
+Deindustrialisation, heritage and Memory: a New Network

 In this Lug post, Andy Clark discusses a new network that he’s coordinating focused on deindustrialisation, heritage and memory.
 It aims to facilitate greater collaboration and discussion among academics, heritage groups, artists, and community historians interested in deindustrialisation and the memorialisation of manufacturing jobs and communities.
 Email andy.clark@newcastle.ac.uk to find out more, or to join the network’s mailing list.